Nowra Bridge project - Princes Highway upgrade

 What will happen to the old Nowra Bridge?

-The existing southbound bridge is nearing the end of its serviceable life and can only carry highway traffic for a limited time, has substantial maintenance costs and restrictions on over mass and over height vehicles.
+The historic southbound bridge is nearing the end of its serviceable life, has substantial maintenance costs and restrictions on over mass and over height vehicles.

-Transport for NSW will work together with Shoalhaven City Council to repurpose the old bridge following project completion to ensure it fits with council's broader plans for the foreshore.
+Transport for NSW will work together with Shoalhaven City Council to repurpose the historic bridge following project completion to ensure it fits with council's broader plans for the foreshore.

 Media releases